mr-wellick/stock-market/README.md

 1. Query a single stock at a time.
 2. Each stock will display a table with its data.
 3. And each stock will have two line charts: percent change & adjusted prices over time.
-4. Finally, currently working on a histogram graph as well.
+4. Finally, currently working on a histogram as well.

 # Using the app
 1. You just need to supply a valid stock ticker: TSLA, KO, GOOGL, AAPL.